James K. Baxter: Early literary career

 In March 1944, at age seventeen, Baxter enrolled at the University of Otago.
 That same year, he published his first collection of poetry, Beyond the Palisade, to much critical acclaim.
 Allen Curnow selected six poems from the collection for 1945 collection A Book of New Zealand Verse 1923–1945, and described Baxter's poems as "a new occurrence in New Zealand: strong in impulse and confident in invention, with qualities of youth in verse which we have lacked".
 In this year, Baxter also won the Macmillan Brown Prize for his poem "Convoys".
 The prize was coincidentally named after his Scottish maternal grandfather, John Macmillan Brown.

 Baxter's work during this time was, as with his contemporary compatriots, most notably the experimental novelist Janet Frame, largely influenced by the modernist works of Dylan Thomas.
 He was a member of the so-called "Wellington Group" of writers that also included Louis Johnson, W.H.
 Oliver and Alistair Te Ariki Campbell.
 Baxter typically wrote short lyrical poems or cycles of the same rather than longer poems.

 After his eighteenth birthday on 29 June 1944, like his father and brother, Baxter registered as a conscientious objector, citing "religious and humanitarian" grounds.
 The authorities did not pursue him however due to the late stage of the war.

-Baxter failed to complete his course work at the University of Otago due to increasing alcoholism, and was forced to take a range of odd jobs from 1945–7.
+Baxter failed to complete his course work at the University of Otago due to increasing alcoholism, and was forced to take a range of odd jobs from 1945 to 1947.
 He fictionalised these experiences in his only novel Horse, published posthumously in 1985.
 It was during this time that he had his first significant relationship, with a young medical student, but the relationship ended due to his alcoholism.
 He wrote the collection of poems Cold Spring about this early failed relationship, but it was not published until after his death in 1996.
 In 1947 he met Jacquie Sturm, a young Māori student, who would later become his wife.

 In late 1947, Baxter moved to Christchurch where he continued working odd jobs.
 Although he did not enrol at the University of Canterbury he became the literary editor of its student magazine, Canta, and attended some lectures.
 His behaviour could be erratic due to his alcoholism.
 His second collection, Blow, Wind of Fruitfulness was published in 1948, and its themes included the New Zealand landscape and solitude.
 Curnow, in a review, described Baxter as "the most original of New Zealand poets now living".